 - Enter the figures shown on your assessment notice or tax bill for the year being appealed.
 If you are appealing a current year assessment (base year or decline in value) and have not received an assessment notice, or are unsure of the values to enter in this section, please contact the assessor's office.
 If you are appealing a calamity reassessment or an assessment related to a change in ownership, new construction, roll change, or escape assessment, refer to the reassessment notice you received.

 - Column B

-- Enter your opinion of value for each of the applicable categories.
+- Enter your opinion of value for each of the applicable categories (see Column A for applicable categories).
 If you do not state an opinion of value, it will result in the rejection of your application.

 Box 5 .
 CHECK ONLY ONE ITEM PER APPLICATION.
 Check the item that best describes the assessment that you are appealing.